 MSN Degree Requirements

-The Clinical Nurse Leader (CNL) and Nurse Educator with a Clinical Speciality (NECS) tracks require 39 hours of planned sequential graduate nursing course work.
+The Clinical Nurse Leader (CNL) and Nurse Educator with a Clinical Specialty (NECS) tracks require 39 hours of planned sequential graduate nursing course work.
 The Nurse Practitioner (NP) tracks require 39-44 hours of planned sequential graduate nursing course work.
 Students must also successfully complete a comprehensive examination or portfolio in the last semester of course work and meet all UCA Graduate School requirements for graduation.

 Admission to candidacy for the Master of Science in Nursing degree must be completed when the student has completed 9 – 18 credit hours of nursing coursework.
 It requires the following: